pbeens/Data-Analysis/FAQ.md

 3. Open data - Wikipedia. https://en.wikipedia.org/wiki/Open_data.
 4. 40 Places to Find Open Data on the Web - Rock Content. https://rockcontent.com/blog/data-sources/.
 5. 55 Free Open Data Sources You Should Know. https://data-ox.com/55-free-open-data-sources-you-should-know-for-2021.

+# How can I use Bing Chat AI in Chrome?

+There are a few ways to use Bing Chat AI in Chrome.
+One way is to use the **Bing Chat for All Browsers extension**³, which lets you access Bing Chat AI from any website.
+Another way is to use the **Bing AI for Chrome extension**⁴, which shows you Bing Chat answers alongside Google results.
+A third way is to change the browser's user agent to trick Bing into thinking you are using Edge².
+You can find detailed instructions on how to do that in the article by How-To Geek².
+I hope this helps! 😊

+Source: Conversation with Bing, 2023-06-03
+1. Bing AI for Chrome - Chrome Web Store. https://chrome.google.com/webstore/detail/bing-ai-for-chrome/oofdkcckpabclngcdjnkhlldcfadlfmh.
+2. Bing Chat (GPT-4) in Google - Chrome Web Store. https://chrome.google.com/webstore/detail/bing-chat-gpt-4-in-google/pcnhobmoglanpljipbomknafhdlcgcng.
+3. How to Use Bing AI Chat in Google Chrome - How-To Geek. https://www.howtogeek.com/876422/how-to-use-bing-ai-chat-in-google-chrome/.
+4. How to use Microsoft Bing AI Chat in Google Chrome - TECH POINT MAGAZINE. https://techpointmag.com/use-microsoft-bing-ai-chat-in-google-chrome/.
+5. How to access Bing Chat AI on Chrome or Firefox - Pureinfotech. https://pureinfotech.com/access-bing-chat-ai-chrome-firefox/.

 # What VS Code extensions do I like?